gmlewis/irmf/README.md

 other parameters used by the shader.
 The shader portion itself is a standard GLSL ES shader.

+## Do IRMF shaders really have infinite resolution?

+OK, no. They are limited by the resolution of a GPU's `float` representation.
+However, they sure beat the resolution of STL and voxel representations of the same model if there are any curved surfaces involved!

 ## Inspiration

 [Shadertoy.com](https://shadertoy.com) is an amazing collection